Updated July 6, 2023

 Python virtual environment of venv module provides developers the capability of creating a quite lightweight virtual environment with its standalone directory.
-This directory can be a different one as well, from the system directory, that is it can be optionally isolated as well.
-Each python virtual environment can have its python binary and can have its standalone python packages as well installed in its site directory.
-If in case we have different projects to work upon, and require to keep their dependencies separately, then Python virtual environments can be used.
-The python virtualenv makes it the most widely used feature in python.
+This directory can be a different one as well from the system directory; that is, it can be optionally isolated as well.
+Each Python virtual environment can have its Python binary and can have its standalone Python packages as well installed in its site directory.
+If in case we have different projects to work on and require to keep their dependencies separately, then Python virtual environments can be used.
+The Python virtualenv makes it the most widely used feature in Python.

 The syntax to create the virtual environment is mentioned down below.